T.I.E. for British residents in Spain

 Once your application has been accepted by the Immigration department, then you need to obtain an appointment with your local Policia Nacional office to collect your TIE.
 In this instance, the applicant must go in person to the police office.

-At Bravo Legal we can assist you in this process, advising you on which exact documentation you need to provide, filling out the appropriate forms, paying the tax, getting the appointments, and attending the Police Station with you to register your application.
+At Bravo Legal we can assist you in this process, advising you on which exact documentation you need to provide, filling out and submitting the appropriate forms, paying the tax, getting the appointments, and attending the Police Station with you, to register your application.

 Our fees are: